Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Understanding Living Wills

-A living will dictates medical care preferences when an individual cannot communicate.
-It serves as a critical document in end-of-life planning.
+A living will dictate medical care preferences when an individual cannot communicate.
+It is a critical document in end-of-life planning.

 Definition And Purpose

 A living will is a legal document that specifies desired medical treatments if incapacitation occurs.
-It focuses on end-of-life decisions like life support, resuscitation, and palliative care.
-This ensures healthcare providers and family members honor the individual’s wishes.
+It focuses on end-of-life decisions like life support, resuscitation, and palliative care, ensuring that healthcare providers and family members honor the individual’s wishes.

 Key Features

-• Medical Treatments: List of treatments to accept or refuse (e.g., mechanical ventilation, tube feeding).
+• Medical Treatments: List treatments to accept or refuse (e.g., mechanical ventilation, tube feeding).

 • Healthcare Directives: Detailed instructions for healthcare providers and proxies.